eyesniper2/skRayFall/README.md

 skRayFall is officially hosted on bukkit and can be downloaded [here](http://dev.bukkit.org/bukkit-plugins/skrayfall/).

 ## Documentation
-All documentation for using skRayFall can be found [here](http://www.skunity.com/SkRayFall).
+All documentation for using skRayFall can be found on [Skript Hub](http://skripthub.net/docs/?addon=skRayFall).

 ## Description
 skRayFall is an addon for the [Skript language](http://dev.bukkit.org/bukkit-plugins/skript/).
 Get the bleeding edge tools and features that will help make your server come alive and take it to the next level.
 Skript is the most popular high level coding language designed for minecraft, allowing you to make awesome features faster and easier then in java.

 ## Features
-Currently skRayFall adds over 50 extremely powerful syntax elements to the skript language and bridges many popular plugins into the language.
+Currently skRayFall adds over 100 extremely powerful syntax elements to the skript language and bridges many popular plugins into the language.
 These plugins include:

 * [Citizens](http://dev.bukkit.org/bukkit-plugins/citizens/)
 * [CrackShot](http://dev.bukkit.org/bukkit-plugins/crackshot/)